 3. Cookie Helper

 Use a piece of floss to help separate cookies from the tray after baking.
 Just slide the floss underneath the cookies, and it will free them without causing any smushing or crumbling.
-(Use unwaxed, unflavored floss to prevent and flavor transfer to your cookies.)
+(Use unwaxed, unflavored floss to prevent wax and flavor transfer to your cookies.)

-4. Cutting & Slicing
+4. Cutting Or Slicing

 Use a piece of floss like a knife to cut fruits, cheeses, hard-boiled eggs, cakes, and more!
 You can even use floss to remove skin from fish.
 I always use floss when slicing cinnamon rolls before baking.
 It’s the best way to do it without smashing them!
 (Unwaxed, unflavored floss is a good choice here too.)